Our Guarantee

 Disbursements

-Mass Fee/Church Fee- a fee charged by the church for their services.
-This amount is set by the individual churches.
+Mass Fee/Church Fee/Cemetery: Charged by the church/cemetery for their services, with the specific amount set by individual churches and cemeteries.

-Newspaper Notices – these are charges for death notices placed in newspapers or radio or other media outlets.
+Newspaper Notices: Charges for death notices placed in newspapers, websites, or other media outlets.

 COSTS